 Adults 18 years of age or older are eligible to participate in Continuing Education classes.
-High school students from Rutherford and Polk Counties, ages 16 and 17, may enroll in a course with permission from their high school.
-Pre-registration is taken over the phone for most courses.
+High school students from Rutherford and Polk counties, ages 6 and 17, may enroll in a course with permission from their high school.

 Registration Fees